 - Combine avocado and coconut oil in a medium bowl.
 Mashing the two together with a fork to remove the clumps.

-- Add cocoa powder, honey, vanilla, cinnamon, salt, and heavy cream.
+- Add cocoa powder, honey (or liquid stevia), vanilla, cinnamon, salt, and heavy cream.
 Stir until the mixture is smooth.

 - Place the mixture in the refrigerator for 10 minutes or until the mixture has hardened slightly.